Tiimmii/HNG-csv-json/README.md

 # HNG-csv-json

-Python code that converts csv file to json data, harshes the json data using the sha256 hasher and appends the harshed data to an output csv file(filename.output.csv)
+Python code that converts csv file to json data, harshes the json data using the sha256 hasher and appends the hashed data to an output csv file(filename.output.csv)

 ## Run Locally